samlinux/hlf-c1/morgen.net/ca-orderer.mars.net/index.md

 # Set up ca-orderer.morgen.net
-The first organisation we are going to set up is the orderer organisation.
+The first organization we are going to set up is the orderer organization.
 The set up process can be divided into following main steps:

 1. basic preparation (including TLS certificate for the CA bootstrap identity, docker-compose set up and CA set up process)
 2. the creation of the CA admin